lefherz/songs/boycott_the_binary/deserter.md

 shill could understand their anger, all the crimes filled quite a list
 when the shooting order came, shill tried really to resist
 but their arm was autonomous, lifts the gun, aim assist
-if shill had just shot themselves, maybe bullets would have missed
+if shill had shot on their own, maybe bullets would have missed

 shill was full of shock and fear, because their body had obeyed